hasanatasoy/android-flatbutton/README.md

 ### Usages

-Copy and paste class and xml files and use this attributes in your layout xml file:
+**Copy Button.kt and paste your package and copy xml files and paste your xml files inside and use this attributes in your layout xml file:**
 ```
 -Add this line in your base layout attribute xmlns:appAttr="http://schemas.android.com/apk/res-auto"
 -Defining button <yourpackagename.Button.../>
 ```
-Attributes
+**Attributes**
 ```
 ButtonType = appAttr:buttonType = "Muittin" ( you must use button type for now. use Muittin )
 Shape = appAttr:shape = "Rectangle" or "Oval" or "Ring" ( Default rectangle )